lukemansell/string-to-url/README.md

 ### Why I have written this

 This is a common feature I use for generating URLs from strings which could be of use for others.
+Replacing diacritics, cleaning out non alphanumeric characters and properly formatting a string into a proper URL/path can be fiddly.
+This library helps solve that by making it as easy as calling an extension method to string.

 ### How to use / what this does